-Vehicle safety features reduce crash-risk and enhance overall road safety when paired with safe driving practices.
-However, some of the driving errors that elderly drivers are prone to can have a negative effect on their ability to drive safely, and therefore can affect the optimal performance of a variety of safety features.
-There are several ways that this can happen.
+Vehicle safety features reduce crash risk and enhance overall road safety when paired with safe driving practices.
+However, some of the driving errors that elderly drivers are prone to make can have a negative effect on their ability to drive safely and therefore can affect the optimal performance of a variety of safety features.
+There are several ways this can happen.

-Activation depends on prior reaction: Since safety features have no way of autonomously "watching the road", many features must take their cues based on braking and steering input from drivers.
+Activation depends on prior reaction:

+Since active safety features have no way of autonomously watching the road, many features must take their cues based on braking and steering input from drivers.
 These safety features are only triggered after drivers take specific actions.
 Since elderly drivers typically take longer to react to situations, safety features may activate later than they would otherwise.
 Safety features work best when given optimal time and distance to perform, so a delayed reaction time on the part of drivers can detract from the performance of safety features by limiting the time and distance available for these features to work.

-Significant amount of coordination and

-force: Before and during the activation of safety features and performance of emergency driving maneuvers, it is likely that a high level of force and/or coordination will be required on the part of drivers.
-First, some safety features like brake assist require that the initial application of the brakes be hard and fast.
+Significant amount of coordination and force: Before and during the activation of safety features and performance of emergency driving maneuvers, a high level of force and/or coordination will likely be required on the part of drivers.
+First, some safety features like brake assist requires the initial application of the brakes be hard and fast.
 Declines in motor skills and mobility among older drivers may make achieving this level of force and speed difficult.
 Second, while safety features are working, highlevel decision-making and acting may be required on the part of drivers to work with the safety features to resolve the situation.
 For example, electronic stability control (ESC) may initiate targeted braking to help bring a vehicle back under control, but drivers must still moderate the speed and steer the vehicle out of danger.
-In high-stress situations where safety features engage, the ability of drivers to think and act quickly is of crucial importance.
-The natural aging process affects this ability, and declines may be exacerbated further by certain medical conditions and medications limitations: Safety features cannot address many types of collisions where age-related deficits cause the collision.
-Crashes that take place at relatively low speeds, in good weather, and over short time periods (e.g., a driver fails to yield the right-of-way to another at a four-way stop), may not activate many safety features.
-Furthermore, while airbags and seatbelts will always be available to protect vehicle occupants from further injury, the fact remains that elderly drivers are at an increased risk of injury in less severe collisions because of their increased frailty.
-This means that the scope of collisions that are not addressed by many safety features but may nevertheless cause injury could be broader for older drivers.
+In highstress situations where safety features engage, the ability of drivers to think and act quickly is of crucial importance.
+The natural aging process affects this ability, and declines may be exacerbated further by certain medical conditions and medications.